rhx/SwiftHelloGtkBuilder/README.md

 ### Swift

-Building should work with at least Swift 5.2 (Swift 5.3 is required for `gtk4`).
-You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
+To build, you need at least Swift 5.2 (Swift 5.3+ should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 5.3.2 (swiftlang-1200.0.45 clang-1200.0.32.28)